Exploring the Design Space of Diffusion Bridge Models: Related Work

 \section{Related Work}

 \textbf{Diffusion Bridge Models}.
 Diffusion bridges are faster diffusion processes that could learn the mapping between two random target distributions \citep{yifengshiDiffusionSchrOdinger2023, stefanopeluchettiDiffusionBridgeMixture2023}, demonstrating significant potential in various areas, such as protein docking \citep{somnath2023aligned}, mean-field game \citep{liu2022deep}, I2I translation \citep{liu2023i2sb, linqizhouDenoisingDiffusionBridge2023}.
 According to different design philosophies, DBMs can be divided into two groups: bridge matching and stochastic interpolants.
-The idea of bridge matching was first proposed by \citet{peluchetti2023non}, and can be viewed as a generalization of score matching \citep{song2020score}.
+The idea of bridge matching was first proposed by Peluchetti et al. \citep{peluchetti2023non}, and can be viewed as a generalization of score matching \citep{song2020score}.
 Based on this, diffusion Schr{\"o}dinger bridge matching (DSBM) has been developed for solving Schr{\"o}dinger bridge problems \cite{stefanopeluchettiDiffusionBridgeMixture2023,yifengshiDiffusionSchrOdinger2023}.
-In addition, \citet{liu2023i2sb} utilize bridge matching to perform image restoration tasks and noted benefits of stochasticity empirically, the experiments shows the new model is more efficient and interpretable than score-based generative models \citep{liu2023i2sb}.
-Furthermore, our benchmark DDBM \citep{linqizhouDenoisingDiffusionBridge2023} achieve significant improvement for various I2I translation tasks.
-Flow Matching and Rectified Flow learn ODE models to facilitate transport between two empirically observed distributions \citep{lipman2022flow, liu2022flow}.
-Stochastic interpolants further couple the base and target densities through SDEs \citep{albergo2023stochastic}.
-Although our approach aligns with these methods, it diverges in various aspects.
-Unlike stochastic interpolation which models the data distribution $p_0$, our framework specifically targets sampling from the conditional distribution $p_{0 \vert T}$, significantly simplifying both training and inference.
-Furthermore, our approach is the first to highlight the importance of introducing stochasticity into the base distribution.
+In addition, Liu et al. \citep{liu2023i2sb} utilize bridge matching to perform image restoration tasks and noted benefits of noise empirically, the experiments shows the new model is more efficient and interpretable than score-based generative models \citep{liu2023i2sb}.
+Furthermore, our benchmark DDBM \citep{linqizhouDenoisingDiffusionBridge2023} achieve significant improvement for various I2I translation tasks, DBIM \citep{zheng2024diffusion} improved the sampling algorithm for DDBM, significantly reducing sampling time while maintaining the same image quality.